4ALLPORTAL/helm-charts/charts/base-cluster/README.md

 ### To 40.6.0

 We've upgraded Traefik to v34.x.x, going from Traefik v2 to Traefik v3 Proxy.
-We urge you to read the [traefik release notes](https://github.com/traefik/traefik-helm-chart/releases/tag/v26.0.0) of all versions >25.0.0 before upgrading
+We urge you to read the [traefik release notes](https://github.com/traefik/traefik-helm-chart/releases/tag/v26.0.0) of all versions >25.0.0 before upgrading.
+We've linked Traefik v26.0.0, all other release notes are accessible from that link